Ravnur-Inc/ams-api-replacement-demo-app/README.md

 ## Migration of Existing AMS Assets to RMS

 A migration guide will be delivered together with the RMS deployment instructions.
 For any migration-related queries, please refer to the Roadmap and Q&A sections.

-## Demo App for Ravnur Media Services API

-This sample application showcases the process of replacing Azure Media Services with the Ravnur Media Services API to establish Video On Demand (VOD).
-The application follows a straightforward VOD workflow:
-1. Create input asset
-2. Upload video to the input asset
-3. Generate output asset
-4. Initiate encoding job
-5. Await completion of the encoding job
-6. Create streaming locator
-7. Retrieve streaming and download URLs

 ## RMS Feature Roadmap